magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 # How to conttribute to MFTF docs

-MFTF documentation is kept within the /docs/ folder in this repo.
+MFTF documentation is kept within the /docs/ folder in this repository.
 We welcome contributions to the documentation.
 This page describes the process for submitting docs and serves as a template so that docs are written properly.